Structuring Terraform code and generating architecture diagrams with nanobanana pro is very efficient.

 install

-Now we can confirm that the nanobanana extension is enabled.
+This confirms that the nanobanana extension is now enabled.

 The nano banana extension has the following commands:

-/icon- Generate app icons, favicons and UI elements in multiple sizes.
+/icon- Generates app icons, favicons, and UI elements in multiple sizes.

-/pattern- Generate seamless patterns and textures for backgrounds.
+/pattern- Generates seamless patterns and textures that can be used as backgrounds.

-/story- Generate a sequence of images that tell a visual story or process.
+/story- Generates a series of images that tell a visual story or process.

-/diagram- Generate technical drawings, flowcharts, architectural mockups, and more.
+/diagram- Generates technical drawings, flowcharts, architectural mockups, etc.

-You can explicitly specify the type of image to generate, but this time we will generate it using natural language commands like /nanobanana.
+While you can explicitly specify the type of image to generate, this time we'll try generating it using natural language commands with /nanobanana.

 Execution command

-If you look at the screen after execution, you can see that the generate_diagram tool is called by reading repomix-output.xml.
+Looking at the execution screen, you can see that the repomix-output.xml file is read and the generate_diagram tool is called.

-You'll be amazed at the high accuracy of nanobanana pro.
+I'm amazed by the precision of the nanobanana pro.

-By making it possible to run it from the CLI, it can also be incorporated into CI, so it seems possible to always generate the latest architecture diagrams as the code is updated.
+By making it executable from the CLI, it can be integrated into CI, allowing for the constant generation of the latest architecture diagrams in line with code updates.

 If you are interested in SRG, please contact us here.